mvolkmann/js-signals-demo/README.md

-# JavaScript Effects
+# JavaScript Signals

-This project demonstrates using the proposed Effects API.
+This project demonstrates using the proposed Signals API.

 ## Steps to run